 Patagonia Frontiers advances outdoor education and conserves wilderness classroom.
 We serve as an ally for surrounding parks and communities and are open to students, teachers, and learners from around the world.

-This is a place where students can challenge can challenge their understanding and pre-conceived assumptions in subjects such as glaciology, effects of climate change, or cultural perceptions, and gain the enthusiasm, courage, and techniques to implement positive change moving forward.
+This is a place where students can challenge their understanding and pre-conceived assumptions in subjects such as glaciology, effects of climate change, or cultural perceptions, and gain the enthusiasm, courage, and techniques to implement positive change moving forward.
 We want students to gain the enthusiasm and knowledge so that they may positively impact our world and be dreamers and doers in their own lives.

 We offer one to four-week programs using wilderness classroom for high school students and teachers, higher education students, and other educational groups.
 Students and their teachers choose from the following program focus: geology, atmospheric sciences and climate change, natural history and conservation.
 Each area of focus includes student leadership, cultural exchange and personal and group reflection activities.
 Programs operate from our base in Patagonia, Chile and internationally.